chickensoft-games/GoDotNet/README.md

 ## Logging

 Internally, GoDotNet uses [GoDotLog] for logging.
-GoDotLog allows you to easily create loggers that output nicely formatted, prefixed messages (in addition to asserts other exception-aware execution utilities).
+GoDotLog allows you to easily create loggers that output nicely formatted, prefixed messages (in addition to asserts and other exception-aware execution utilities).

 ## Extensions